Disclosure: As an affiliate I may earn a commission on any qualifying purchases, including those from Amazon, at no extra cost to you -read more

 1. Make sure your doorbell is visible

+This might seem counter productive but there’s some science behind it.
 Whilst video doorbells are useful for capturing evidence, they are best when they act as a deterrent.

 You should ensure your video doorbell is very visible.
 If this is not possible because of the layout of your front door, then you can use security stickers to raise awareness.